harryrabin/bun-patchbay/README.md

 dedicated static asset host.

 <sup>(To make the magic happen, PatchBay uses a little package called [cookie-interceptor](https://github.com/keqingrong/cookie-interceptor),
-which only supports a single instance, so on the off chance you need to use it for your app the instance is exposed as `window.CookieInterceptor`)</sup>
+which only supports a single instance; so, on the off chance you need to use it for your app, the instance is exposed as `window.CookieInterceptor`)</sup>

 For edge cases where bundling with PatchBay is not doable, it's still an easy fix.
 For a simple solution, just add